The Linda E.

 was reported missing on December 11, 1998 while on Lake Michigan near Port Washington, WI A search was conducted by the Coast Guard and no signs of the vessel or her crew were found.
-The search was called off a couple days later and she was presumed to have sunk with her crew aboard."
+The search was called off a couple days later and she was presumed to have sunk with her crew aboard.
+Lake Michigan had been calm and visibility was unlimited and the fishing tug was equipped with both radio and cell phone.
+No distress call had been sent out.

 On 6/18/2000 the USS Defender, while conducting an underwater search located the wreck of the Linda E.